AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/journey-canvas/journey-canvas.md

 #### Feature differences

-After you modify a Journey Optimizer journey in Journey canvas, availability might change for the following features, depending on your modifications:
+After you modify a Journey Optimizer journey in Journey canvas, the functionality might change for the following features, depending on your modifications:

-* The [!UICONTROL **Node type**] drop-down field is no longer available.
+* The values shown in the [!UICONTROL **Node type**] field change.

-*
+* The options that are available in the [!UICONTROL **Arrow settings**] drop-down field change.

-For more information about this field, see [Configure settings](/help/analysis-workspace/visualizations/journey-canvas/configure-journey-canvas.md).
+For more information about these fields, see [Configure settings](/help/analysis-workspace/visualizations/journey-canvas/configure-journey-canvas.md).

 #### Synchronization differences